 NCRBC acted as a sponsor and a spring board for the creation of NCI ArtWorks

-Together with Illinois Valley Community College (IVCC), Carus Corporation, LaSalle-Peru Township High School, Starved Rock Association for Vocational and Technical Education (SRAVTE), and the Peoria Strategic Manufacturing Group, NCRBC created the annual North Central Illinois Discover Manufacturing Career Expo, currently in its fourth year.
+Together with Illinois Valley Community College (IVCC), Carus Corporation, LaSalle-Peru Township High School, Starved Rock Association for Vocational and Technical Education (SRAVTE), and the Peoria Strategic Manufacturing Group, NCRBC created the annual North Central Illinois Discover Manufacturing Career Expo, currently in its sixth year.
 The Expo brings together educators, manufacturing employers, and students so that students can understand how their education impacts future career choices and that all types of interesting and good paying jobs are locally available in the manufacturing setting.

 Led by former Board member DeAnna Carlson, NCRBC sponsored a middle school Youth Chess Club.

 Working closely with Rotary, Kiwanis and local Chambers, NCRBC assisted IVCC in scheduling community meetings where Dr. Jerry Corcoran and Fran Brolley introduced a new capital project – The Peter Miller Technology Center